fenago/linux-administration/md/Lab_8.md

 The /etc/passwd file
 ====================

-In Linux, user information is stored in the [/etc/passwd] file.
-Every line in [/etc/passwd] corresponds to exactly one user.
-When you first open [/etc/passwd], you will see a lot of users, and you will wonder, *where are all these users coming from?* The answer is
-simple: most of these users are service users, and they are used by your system to start up various applications and services.
-However, our main focus of this chapter will be system users; those are real people like you and me!

 Every line in [/etc/passwd] consists of 7 fields, each separated by a colon, and each field represents a user attribute.
 For example, the